JOB OPENINGS

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the qualifications, knowledge, skills, and/or abilities required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions of the job.

-• Current licensure in good standing in Tennessee, planning to sit for the July 2025 Tennessee Bar, or eligible for and willing to secure reciprocity.
+• Juris Doctor from an accredited law school and current licensure in good standing in Tennessee, planning to sit for the February 2026 Tennessee Bar, or eligible for and willing to secure reciprocity

-• Ability to competently use Microsoft Word, Excel, PowerPoint, and SharePoint.
+• Intermediate to expert proficiency in Microsoft Office, especially Word, Excel, and PowerPoint

 Success Factors: